fedidat/HexoSite/source/_posts/250-jvisualvm-openshift-pod.md

 oc port-forward [POD_HOSTNAME] [RMI_PORT] #or use kubectl with the same syntax
 ```

-If you have executed this on the machine where you run JVisualVM, you can now connect locally to RMI_PORT.
+If you have executed this on the machine where you run JVisualVM, you can now connect locally to `RMI_PORT`.
 Otherwise, you'll have an additional step of opening a SOCKS proxy to that machine.

 You can [do that with PuTTy](http://realprogrammers.com/how_to/set_up_an_ssh_tunnel_with_putty.html) on Windows, or with `ssh -D` on Linux.
-Then you can connect, again locally, to RMI_PORT.
+Then you can connect, again locally, to `RMI_PORT`.